2 months ago

 • Photography: Allowed, but respectful behavior is expected

-• By Train: Nearest station is Mathura Junction (approx. 12 km)
+• How to Reach By Train: The Nearest station is Mathura Junction (approx. 12 km)

 • By Road: Well-connected via NH-2; taxis and buses available